ausspeedruns/ausspeedruns-keystone/README.md

 ## Seed data

 **RUN THE STARTUP ONCE BEFORE RUNNING THE SEEDING SCRIPT**.
 This is to generate an admin user which is yourself.
+Then run `npm run seed`.

 There is a seeding script that has: